Meditation for Beginners

 Meditation is an Antidote to Suffering

-Meditation is a powerful tool and with physical and mental benefits.
-The practice is simple and easy to incorporate into your life - but you must make the time for it.
+Meditation is a powerful tool with physical and mental benefits.
+The first step is realizing you can control your thoughts (it takes practice) instead of letting your thoughts control you.
+Meditation is simple and easy to incorporate into your life - but you must make the time for it.
 No special equipment or skill is required.
-It simply requires you.
-And a bit of time.
-Many of us get caught up in the logistics of meditation - the how and the why and then we make the whole process more complicated.
-That's what's better known as avoiding or resisting.
+It simply requires you, your attention and a bit of time.
+Many of us get caught up in the logistics of meditation - the how and the why and then we make the whole process needlessly complicated.
+Avoiding or resisting - anything - is common.
 If that's you - no worries - acknowledge and move on.

 How to Begin Your Meditation Practice